Donald hopes fade with wobble at Disney

-World number one Luke Donald's hopes of claiming the PGA Tour money list title faded on Saturday with a back-nine wobble and a third-round 70 at the season-ending Disney Classic at Lake Buena Vista, Florida.
+World number one Luke Donald's hopes of claiming the PGA Tour money list title faded Saturday with a back-nine wobble in a third-round 70 at the season-ending Disney Classic at Lake Buena Vista, Florida.

-Locked in a fight with American Webb Simpson for the money crown, the Briton needs to finish no worse than in a two-way tie for second to take top spot and heads into Sunday's final round five shots behind co-leaders Kevin Chappell and Justin Leonard in a tie for 14th.
+Locked in a fight with American Webb Simpson for the money crown, the Briton needs to finish no worse than in a two-way tie for second to take top spot and heads into Sunday's final round five shots behind co-leaders Kevin Chappell and Justin Leonard in joint 14th place.

+"Very difficult," Donald told reporters when asked about his chances of capturing the money title.
+"I have to go super low tomorrow and get a little bit of help from everyone else in front of me.

+"I certainly believe you can shoot 62 out there.
+It's going to take a great round.

+"There is a score out there, but again, everything's going to have to go my way."

-Cruising along with four birdies on an unblemished scorecard, Donald had clawed his way up the leaderboard into a share of fourth but slipped back with a double-bogey at the 14th followed by a bogey at 16.
+Cruising along with four birdies on an unblemished scorecard, Donald had clawed his way up the leaderboard into a share of fourth but slipped back with a double-bogey at the par five 14th followed by a bogey five at 16.

 The Briton ended his day on a positive note with a birdie at the last but still remained one back of Simpson on nine-under 207.